Help with Special Collections in Quicksearch

 Local call number searches

 Most of the special collections libraries at Yale use locally devised call numbers.
-If you know a Yale-assigned call number, you may begin browsing a collection by entering the call number in the search box and then selecting the “Call Number” index from the pull-down menu to the right.
+If you know a Yale-assigned call number, you may begin browsing a collection by selecting the Catalog data source, then entering the first part of the call number in the search box and then selecting the “Call Number” index from the pull-down menu to the right.
+For example, searching "Shirley" the Call Number field in will show results for individual titles from the Betsy Beinecke Shirley Collection of American Children’s Books.

 Please remember that Yale Library staff are always happy to help you develop search strategies; contact us at special.collections@yale.edu for research support.